 How Science can Bring Back These Extinct Animals

-In order to compensate for human-driven extinction and maintain population diversity, the IJE has created The Frozen Ark project.
+To compensate for human-driven extinction and maintain population diversity, the IJE has created The Frozen Ark project.
 Its goal is to genetically recreate recently extinct large mammals such as the Quagga, the Tasmanian tiger, and of course, the Pyrenean ibex.
 Since their extinction in 2010, these animals have become topical interests for new research proposals.

-The IJE has already made progress with using de-extinction methods on lab mice by implanting them into surrogate mothers.
+The IJE has already made progress using de-extinction methods on lab mice by implanting them into surrogate mothers.

 In the case of the Pyrenean Ibex, scientists have identified a solution that would allow them to implant DNA into a cloned animal.